gruntwork-io/terragrunt/README.md

 Unfortunately, the relative path (`../common.tfvars`) won't work, as it will be relative to the temporary folder!
 Moreover, you can't use an absolute path, or the code won't work on any of your teammates' computers.

-To make the relative path work, you need to use the `get_tfvars_dir()` helper to combine the path with the folder where the `.tfvars` file lives:
+To make the relative path work, you need to use `get_tfvars_dir()` to combine the path with the folder where the `.tfvars` file lives:

 ```hcl